Importance of Tropical Forests

 In sub-Saharan Africa, deforestation and forest degradation have been driven by the imperatives of extreme poverty that undermine wise management of natural resources.
 Poor farming communities often seek quick returns through “slash and burn” methods of shifting cultivation at the forest periphery.

 The widespread lack of rural energy utilities in sub-Saharan Africa and South Asia is a further direct cause of deforestation.
-There are 1.1 billion people without access to electricity and at least another billion whose supply lacks capacity to power cooking facilities.
-The consequence is 3.0 billion people relying on traditional biomass methods of cooking, for which the use of forest timber for charcoal and wood fuel is the dominant choice.
+There are 789 million people without access to electricity and at least another two billion whose supply lacks capacity to power cooking facilities.
+The consequence is widespread reliance on traditional biomass methods of cooking, for which the use of forest timber for charcoal and wood fuel is the dominant choice.

 Solutions to Deforestation

-By 2017, over 400 commitments were on record, many of them coordinated by the Consumer Goods Forum, a global network of consumer companies.
-Formidable challenges remain, in particular to bring public pressure to bear on the world’s other major timber importers – China, Vietnam and Japan.
+Hundreds of similar commitments by major companies are on record, many of them coordinated by the Consumer Goods Forum, a global network of consumer businesses.
+Poor evidence of progress suggests that formidable challenges remain, not least to bring public pressure to bear on major timber importers such as China, Vietnam and Japan.

 Importance of Biodiversity